 All patients should familiarize themselves with the terms of their insurance coverage.
 This will help you understand the hospital's billing procedures and charges.
 If there is a question about your insurance coverage, a member of the Business Services Department will contact you or a member of your family while you are here regarding information needed in order to process your claims.

-If you cannot pay your bill, we ask that you contact the Business Services Department so that we may assist in determining whether you qualify for any of the financial assistance programs we have available.
-You may contact the Business Services Department by calling 601-553-6181 between 8:00am and 4:30pm Monday through Friday.
+If you do not have insurance or cannot pay your bill, we ask that you contact the Business Services Department so that we may assist in determining whether you qualify for any of the financial assistance programs we have available.
+You may contact the Business Services Department by calling 601-553-6181 between 8 a.m. and 4:30 p.m.
+Monday through Friday.

-The hospital will submit bills to your insurance company and will do everything possible to expedite your claim.
-But you should remember that your policy is a contract between you and your insurance company and you have the final responsibility for payment of your hospital bill.
 We have several payment options available to assist you in paying your bill.
 Your bill reflects all of the services you receive during your stay.
 Charges fall into two categories: a basic daily rate, which includes your room, meals, nursing care, housekeeping, telephone and television; and charges for special services that include items your physician orders for you, such as X-rays or laboratory tests.
-If you have certain test or treatments in the hospital, you may receive bills from physicians you did not see in person.
+If you have certain tests or treatments in the hospital, you may receive bills from physicians you did not see in person.
 These bills are for professional services rendered by these doctors in diagnosing and interpreting test results while you were a patient.
 Radiologists, cardiologists, anesthesiologists and other specialists perform these services and are required to submit separate bills.
 If you have questions about these bills, please call the number printed on the statement you receive from them.